 It is strongly advised that interested students meet with Graduate Program Director Bill Beuttler and Academic Advising by the start of their junior year in order to determine eligibility and/or plan to meet the prerequisite requirements.

-Students should apply for the 4+1 program in the second semester of their junior year.
+Students should apply for the 4+1 program in the first semester of their junior year.
 However, it is strongly advised that you discuss your interest in the program with Graduate Program Director Bill Beuttler and Academic Advising well in advance.

 You will need the following documents for your application: